PyFeeds/PyFeeds/README.rst

 * `Übermedien <http://www.uebermedien.de>`_: Newest articles
 * `Wiener Linien <http://www.wienerlinien.at>`_: Newest articles

-Some sites (falter.at, NZZ.at, ...) offer articles only behind a paywall.
+Some sites (Falter, Konsument, NZZ, Übermedien) offer articles only behind a paywall.
 If you have a paid subscription, you can configure your username and password in ``feeds.cfg`` and also read paywalled articles from within your feed reader.
-For the less fortunate paywalled articles are tagged ``paywalled`` so they can be filtered if desired.
+For the less fortunate who don't have a subscription, paywalled articles are tagged with ``paywalled`` so they can be filtered, if desired.

 All feeds contain the articles in full text so you never have to leave your feed reader while reading.